 I like number 2 and 3, honesty and kindness, because they allow me to have number 1, inner peace.
 Number 4, courage, is really difficult for me, especially when it comes to being brave and honest with other people, but I feel that I need it to live with integrity.
 Number 5 is just something I love.
 When I stand back and look at them, I realize that they are all interdependent.
 WOW!

-Here is a practice we do in our Mindful Self-Compassion Course that can help you discover your deep core values.
+Here is a practice we do in our Mindful Self-Compassion course that can help you discover your deep core values and how to support yourself in living them out:

 - Finally, can you give yourself compassion for the insurmountable problem that you, like all of us, are an imperfect human being?